CrazedCoding/ScienceOrDie.com-1/README.md

 Install dependencies with `npm install`

+Optionally:
-Optionally run `npm run configure` to configure your server SSL key and certificate paths.
+[generate](https://duckduckgo.com/?q=generate+self-signed+certificate+terminal) or [obtain](https://certbot.eff.org/) a SSL key/certificate pair for your domain, then run `npm run configure` to configure your server SSL key and certificate paths.

 Run the server with `npm start`

-Visit `localhost` in a browser to start playing online!
+Visit `localhost`, your server domain and/or IP in a browser to start playing online!